PrezBala/ProjectTwo-Quiz/README.md

 I have tested this website across the 3 main web browsers Google Chrome, Microsoft Edge & Safari (using my MAC).
 The site loaded consistently across all 3 with no issues detected.

 ## Compatibility Testing
-I tested the site across differing devices, using my old model iPhone 8, Dell Laptop and my iMac.
+I tested the site across differing devices, using my Samsung Galaxy S20 Ultra, Dell Laptop and my iMac.
 I've used several different browsers and no issues were detected between any of these devices.

 ## Responsiveness Testing
 -----------------------------